Ransomware Protection: How Indian Enterprises Can Defend Themselves

 Ransomware Response Plan

-• Engage Forensics — Investigate and preserve evidence
+• Engage Forensics — Engage your pre-retained forensics firm to investigate the attack and preserve evidence.

 Should You Pay the Ransom?

-The official advice from CERT-In, Interpol, and cybersecurity authorities is: do not pay.
+This is the most difficult question in ransomware response.
+The official advice from CERT-In, Interpol, and most cybersecurity authorities is: do not pay.
+Reasons include:

 How Vedtam Can Help